NetzwergX/netzwergx.github.io/_posts/2020-06-07-record-with-a-thought-experiment.md

 ## Yes

 It turns out, its actually possible to pull this off just as written there.
-Yes, `Person::name` is an accessor method and doesn't allow us to set anything irectly - but we already know how the component of the record is called when we look at that -- and we also know the type.
+Yes, `Person::name` is an accessor method and doesn't allow us to *set* anything directly - but we already know how the component of the record is called when we look at that -- and we also know the type.

 The question is, can we get this information from the lambda?